 As the manufacturing market is expected to reach up to $14.83 trillion in 2023, the competition has surged more than ever.
 And it is not just locally, globally also.

-The key reasons for the stiff competition are economic factors, lack of skilled labour, supply chain instability, etc. The paradox is the thing that elevates the competition is also what will help businesses surpass it technology.
-The lack of skilled labour is due to technological advancements, and businesses must train their staff to make them skilled and cope with the competition.
+The key reasons for the stiff competition are economic factors, lack of skilled labor, supply chain instability, etc. The paradox is the thing that elevates the competition is also what will help businesses surpass it technology.
+The lack of skilled labor is due to technological advancements, and businesses must train their staff to make them skilled and cope with the competition.

 When a brand launches a new product, the market runs to save money by producing competitive products.
 An example of that is the Tesla electric car.
 Since Tesla launched its car in 2008, automotive companies have been investing more in electric vehicles.
 This is what raises the market competition and, consequently, consumer expectations.
 To fulfill these expectations, industries tend to invest in digital technologies.